CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

     <Plugin Name="ExternalPotential"/>

 Notice that we do not specify any parameters because we will use Python to set force vectors applied to "first" cells

+We also have to be careful to ensure that cells stored in that list do not disappear because if the do disappear and we try to reference them we will get Segmentation Fault Error.
+We will show later how we could avoid this issue in the code , just to show you how to handle situation of that type.

 The ``ElongatedCellsSteppables.py`` is more interesting: